Book crossing numbers of the complete graph and small local convex crossing numbers

 The following lemma identifies the incompatibility of certain types of edges.

-\begin{lem} The graph $ G $ satisfies the following two conditions. \begin{enumerate} \item The edges $ (e_3,e_2) $ cannot be of types (R-,N-), (R-,R-), (B-,R-), (N-,L-), (L-,L-), or (L-,B-). \item Within the list $ e_1,e_3,e_2,e_4 $, an edge of type B- cannot be between two edges crossed by two edges in $ D $. \end{enumerate} \end{lem}
+\begin{lem} The graph $ G $ satisfies the following two conditions. \begin{enumerate} \item The edges $ (a_3,a_2) $ cannot be of types (R- or B-,N- or R-) or (N- or L-,L- or B-). \item Any two consecutive edges in the list $ a_1,a_3,a_2,a_4 $ cannot be of types (RR or RB,N- or R-) or (N- or L-,LL or LB). \item Within the list $ a_1,a_3,a_2,a_4 $, an edge of type B- cannot be between two edges crossed by two edges in $ D $. \end{enumerate} \end{lem}

-\begin{proof} \begin{enumerate} \item Whenever the edges $ (e_3,e_2) $ are of types (R-,N-), (R-,R-), (B-,R-), (N-,L-), (L-,L-), or (L-,B-) a 4-cycle like the one in Figure \ref{fig:Casej4}a is formed as shown in Figure ???. \texttt{Add Figure.} \item Suppose $ e_i, e_j, $ and $ e_k $ are consecutive in the list, $ b_j $ is of type B-, and $ e_j $ and $ e_k $ are each crossed by two edges in $ D $.
-Then $ b_j $ is crossed by $ b_i,c_i,e_j,b_k, $ and $ c_k $ (Figure \ref{fig:Casej4_gen2}a), which is impossible since any edge in $ G $ is crossed at most 4 times. \end{enumerate} \end{proof}
+\begin{proof} \begin{enumerate} \item Whenever the edges $ (a_3,a_2) $ are of types (R-,N-), (R-,R-), (B-,N-), (B-,R-), (N-,L-), (N-,B-), (L-,L-), or (L-,B-) a quadrilateral like the one in Figure \ref{fig:Casej4N}b is formed (Figure \ref{fig:Casej4_gen2}a). \item Whenever two consecutive edges $a_i$ and $a_j$ in the list $ a_1,a_3,a_2,a_4 $ are of types (RR or RB,N- or R-) or (N- or L-,LL or LB), a quadrilateral like that in Figure \ref{fig:Casej4N}b is formed (Figure \ref{fig:Casej4_gen2}b). \item Suppose $ a_i, a_j, $ and $ a_k $ are consecutive in the list, $ a_j $ is of type B-, and $ a_i $ and $ a_k $ are each crossed by two edges in $ D $.
+Then $ b_j $ is crossed by $ b_i,c_i,a_j,b_k, $ and $ c_k $ (Figure \ref{fig:Casej4_gen2}c), which is impossible since any edge in $ G $ is crossed at most 4 times. \end{enumerate} \end{proof}

-The following lemma identifies conditions on the types of edges that guarantee the existence of a valid replacement.
+The following lemma guarantees the existence of a valid replacement under certain conditions.

-\begin{lem} $ G $ has a valid replacement if, within the list $ e_1,e_3,e_2,e_4 $, one of the following conditions is satisfied. \begin{enumerate} \item There is an edge of type RR followed by an edge crossed by two edges in $ D $. \item There is an edge of type LL preceded by an edge crossed by two edges in $ D $. \item There are two disjoint edges of $ D $ not incident to any vertices in $ V $.
-This happens, in particular, when there are two non-consecutive edges of type N- or when the two edges crossing an edge of type NN are disjoint. \end{enumerate} \end{lem}